usharesoft/appcenter-docs/end-user/en/source/pages/migration/source-target-diffs.rst

 Network Device Name
 ~~~~~~~~~~~~~~~~~~~

-Currently, the network device name is renamed after a blackbox migration.
+Currently, the network device name is renamed after a black box migration.
 The new device name will be ``eth0``, regardeless of the name prior to the migration.

 .. _generation-libraries-added: